Overview of Kansas Testing Requirements

 Teacher candidates or those wishing to become licensed must take The Praxis Series tests.

-Prior to entering a teacher education program at your college or university, you may be required to take the Praxis I® tests to demonstrate your qualifications.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis Core Academic Skills for Educators (Core) tests to demonstrate your qualifications.

 In Kansas, you must also take the appropriate Praxis II® tests for each area of licensure you seek.